 The Fast-Track Course on How to Write a Nonfiction Book Proposal is a classic example.
-Gone are the days of the huge 300 to 300 page writing books filled with confusing jargon.
-Today's writers need how to write books that offer concise instruction without negating the most important information.
+Gone are the days of the huge 500 page writing books filled with confusing jargon.
+Today's writers need how to write books that offer concise instruction, without negating the most important information.

 This book is a mere 120 pages.
-After spending years reading books on writing nonfiction book proposals that were two and three times this size, I wondered as I first fanned the pages how this small book could be different.
+I've spent years reading books on writing nonfiction book proposals, that were two and three times this size I wondered, as I first fanned the pages, how this small book could be different.

 I found the reason Mettee, a Publisher with Linden Publishing, had for writing this succinct book in the Preface:

 My point exactly.
 I have felt that very thing.
-This book walks it's talk.
-Inside the three main chapters, First Things, The Query Letter, The Proposal you find bold topical subheadings.
-Each lead you through the information quickly while providing every morsel you need to succeed at writing your own nonfiction book proposal.
+Inside the three main chapters, First Things, The Query Letter, The Proposal, you find bold topical subheadings.
+Each lead, you through the information quickly, while providing every morsel you need to succeed at writing your own nonfiction book proposal.

 The third chapter is followed by a sample Query Letter, a sample Book Proposal, sample Agency Contract, and a sample Nonfiction Book contract.
 Mettee hits a home run by adding a Nonfiction Book Proposal Checklist, followed by graphic view of a Standard Manuscript Format for a book proposal today.
 Did I mention the Author's Bundle of Rights section?
 You can't live without that in today's publishing environment.

 Don't let size fool you.
 Size does matter today in nonfiction books.
-Remember though it is the small, information packed books that help you the most while respecting your all to precious lack of extra time.
+Remember though it is the small, information packed books that help you the most, while respecting your all too precious lack of extra time.

 Unless this book is updated at some future point, I will not be reviewing more books on this topic.
 This book has everything you need to start and finish your book proposal now.
 What are you waiting for?
 Pick this book up and get your book proposal out the door.